ee20b117/CAD-for-VLSI/Pipeline.md

 Total no. of cells: 12268

 ## Right choice of #Pipeline Stages
 It can be seen that with the increase in no. of pipeline stages from 1 to 4, the area (which is proportional to no. of cells) has nearly doubled.
-However, the decrease in delay has reduced by nearly four times which is substantial.
+However, the decrease in Minimum Clock Period required has reduced by nearly four times which is substantial.
 Therefore, if area is a bigger constraint, Single stage pipeline can be adopted while if timing is the crucial factor, Four stage Pipelined design can be adopted.